- How to get started with it?

 - How much does it cost?

-- Do I need to build a patcher application?
+- Do I need to build a launcher application?

 - How can I publish my game?

-- Will my players need to re-download my game when new version is published?
+- Will my players need to re-download my game when a new version is published?

-- My patch size is pretty big.
+- My patch size is quite big.
 Why?

 See Getting Started page.